 Fresh Endive is available all around the year in the markets.
 Choose crispy, tender leafy tops.
 Avoid tough, discolored yellow leaves.

 Store greens in a plastic bag in the refrigerator.
 It will stay fresh for 3-4 days.

 |Belgian endive, avocado-couscous salad.
 Photo courtesy: Lablascovegmenu.|

 Wash fresh endive in cool running water.
 Discard yellow or any discolored leaves.
 Remove tough lower ends.
 Chop the leaves using a paring knife.

 Curly endive is generally available in the stores as blanched pale "frisée."
-Blanching removes bitterness from the leaves and enhances their flavor.
-Blanching done by avoiding sunlight.
-In order to achieve blanching, cover the plants for 2-4 weeks with inverted bushel baskets or plastic plates.
+Blanching removes the bitterness off the leaves and enhances their flavor.
+Blanching is done by inhibiting sunlight.
+To achieve this, farmers cover endive crops with inverted bushel baskets or plastic plates for 2-4 weeks.

 Wash them thoroughly in cold water before use.
 Trim the stem end with a sharp knife.

 Here are some serving tips:

 Frisée especially features in favorite French salad Lyonnaise.

 Witloof is used raw in salads or braised and served as a vegetable.